 severe pain in your upper stomach that comes and goes or spreads to your back;

-a blood cell disorder--skin rash or tight feeling, severe tingling or numbness, pain, muscle weakness;
+a blood cell disorder--skin rash or tight feeling, severe tingling or numbness, pain, muscle weakness; or

 Common side effects may include: